Walkie (rapper)

-Ivan Vitalyevich Petunin (Иван Витальевич Петунин; 24 May 1995 – 30 September 2022), better known as Walkie, was a Russian hip-hop artist and battle rapper.
+Ivan Vitalyevich Petunin (Иван Витальевич Петунин; 24 May 1995 – 30 September 2022), better known as Walkie (formerly Walkie T until 2015), was a Russian hip hop artist and battle rapper.

 Petunin died by suicide following the 2022 Russian mobilization for the Russo-Ukrainian war, saying, in a video posted to Telegram, that he refuses to kill another man.
 He released an album before jumping from the 11th floor of a high-rise building in his hometown of Krasnodar.

 Biography

 Early life

-Petunin was born on May 24, 1995 in Belorechensk.
+Inva Vitalyevich Petunin was born on 24 May 1995 in Belorechensk, Krasnodar Krai, Russia.
 He became interested in rap at the age of 14 after listening to Eminem and 2Pac.
 He began his first steps in his career back in 2012 at the Slovo battle site, where he battled until 2015.
 He then joined the army.

 First popularity

 After returning from the army in 2016, he moved to St. Petersburg and began to participate in rap battle at the site #SLOVOSPB.
-Vanya first got discussed after a fight with rapper Abbalbisk during a battle at the SLOVO: Moscow site.
+Walkie first got discussed after a fight with rapper Abbalbisk during a battle at the SLOVO: Moscow site.
 Later it turned out that the fight was staged.
-2017 turned out to be the most productive year in Vanya's career.
+2017 turned out to be the most productive year in Walkie's career.
 He released several albums and took part in dozens of battles, including some on Versus.